KeremSahin22/yolo-object-detection-microservice/README.md

 This project provides a simple microservice for object detection, incorporating a pre-trained YOLOV8 Model and a RESTful API created with FastAPI.

 ## YOLOV8 ONNX Model
-The YOLOV8 model has been exported ONNX format and can be found under the "models" folder.
+The YOLOV8 model has been exported ONNX format and can be found under the "ml_models" folder.
 ONNX models can be used to transition between different frameworks (PyTorch to Tensorflow), and can be used with ONNX Runtime for cross-platform acceleration.
 The following Python Script was used to export the ONNX model:

 ```
 from ultralytics import YOLO